 Rezgar Mamandi

-My inspiration comes from cultures all over the world, particularly from the surroundings where I was born and grew up in the northwestern Kurdistan area of Iran.
-Since childhood, I admired the history and design of the objects around me in our tiny town.
-Now part of Rabat, it was once part of the ancient Mannaean civilization.
+My inspiration comes from cultures worldwide, mainly from where I was born and grew up, in the eastern part of Kurdistan ( Northwest of Iran).
+Since childhood, I have admired the history and design of the objects around me in our tiny town, Rabat.
+Once upon a time, it was part of the ancient Mannaean civilization and, by then, called Musasir.

 Origins of Manna Pottery